 Listening can lead to a better understanding between you and your partner and can strengthen your long-term relationship.
 Listening also makes it easier for you to solve problems together, and to be consistent in how you behave towards your children.
-All of this makes raising children easier, and benefits the whole family.

 Good listening starts with simple steps like: